2016 also took one of the greatest female scientists of all time

 She lost her husband, mathematician and physicist, Robert J. Rubin, in 2008.
 They had four children who were as ambitious and smart as their parents.
 Each acquired Ph.D.s in math or science, according to Carnegie.

-There has controversy in recent years about the Nobel committee passing on awarding a prize to Rubin.
+There was controversy in recent years about the Nobel committee passing on awarding a prize to Rubin.

 Emily Levesque, an astronomer at the University of Washington in Seattle has said, "The existence of dark matter has utterly revolutionized our concept of the universe and our entire field; the ongoing effort to understand the role of dark matter has basically spawned entire subfields within astrophysics and particle physics at this point.
 Alfred Nobel's will describes the physics prize as recognizing 'the most important discovery' within the field of physics.
 If dark matter doesn't fit that description, I don't know what does."